fscorrupt/awesome-stars/README.md

 ## JavaScript

+- [moom0o/GoogleEarthDownloader](https://github.com/moom0o/GoogleEarthDownloader) - Download the entirety of Google Earth!
+- [Fmstrat/plex-cluster](https://github.com/Fmstrat/plex-cluster) - Synchronizes the watched and timeline status between any number of Plex servers all using standard Plex APIs.
 - [inventree/InvenTree](https://github.com/inventree/InvenTree) - Open Source Inventory Management System
 - [Kayomani/PlexExternalPlayer](https://github.com/Kayomani/PlexExternalPlayer) - Allows you to use Plex to browse your media then play the files in your favorite media player (where the files are local).
 - [soerenkampschroer/plex-to-vlc](https://github.com/soerenkampschroer/plex-to-vlc) - Play your videos in VLC right from the Plex Web Player interface.